veasnawt/make/README.md

 # make

-# make helps you create shapes from xml file in a second
+# make helps you create shapes from xml file in a second using only command line

 # How to install make